1. Remember deadlines!

 If you have a unique or changing financial situation, please send us an email or a letter describing your situation.
 Although we cannot accommodate every request, we do read these and consider each request independently.

-Honestly, we don't try to drag out this process out by continually asking for unnecessary information.
-If we do ask for something extra, it is because we truly need it to comply with regulations or to clarify some information in your application.
+Occasionally, we'll need to ask for additional information.
+If we do ask for something extra, it is because we need it in order to comply with regulations or to clarify some information in your application.
+Your timely response will ensure that things stay on track.

 6. Follow through